Freelancing Success Story

 I started doing small freelancing jobs back in 2007, but never really took it seriously.

-I moved to Italy in 2008, I started working and have also attended college in the meantime, to be honest I didn’t really like what I was doing.
+I moved to Italy in 2008, I started working and have also attended college in the meantime, to be honest, I didn’t really like what I was doing.
 I was about to give up on my studies for good and embrace the idea that I will be nothing more than an underpaid worker with no job satisfaction but, luckily, in 2012, my boyfriend and I decided to join the Italian Red Cross.
+A guide of the freelance portfolio for data entry is available.

 Doing volunteer work for the Red Cross opened up a whole new world for me!
 I loved the idea of helping people in need right from the start and it wasn’t long before I decided this is what I want to do with my life!